jelledruyts/TfsTeamProjectManager/README.md

 ## Compatibility

-TFS Team Project Manager works against any version of Team Foundation Server, including Visual Studio Team Services (even though not all features are always supported there).
+TFS Team Project Manager works against any version of Team Foundation Server, including Azure DevOps (even though not all features are always supported there).

 ## Free Software